FDA Stirs Contraception Debate With OK For 'Natural' Birth Control App

 The IUD and hormonal implants have a "failure rate" of less than 1 percent, making them among the most effective ways of preventing pregnancy (on par with permanent sterilization).
 Birth control pills, the patch and the vaginal ring have effectiveness rates of about 91 percent, according to the federal Centers for Disease Control and Prevention.

-Fertility awareness methods, on the other hand, have a failure rate of about 24 percent, according to the CDC.
+Fertility-awareness methods, on the other hand, have a failure rate of about 24 percent, according to the CDC.
 But that figure is widely misunderstood, says Chelsea Polis, a senior research scientist at the Guttmacher Institute, a sexual and reproductive health research and advocacy organization.

-Polis co-authored an analysis of studies of fertility awareness-based contraceptive methods that was published in August in the journal Obstetrics and Gynecology.
+Polis co-authored an analysis of studies of fertility-awareness-based contraceptive methods that was published in August in the journal Obstetrics and Gynecology.

 The 24 percent figure, she says, primarily reflects the expected failure rate for women who used the rhythm method, a calendar-based approach to calculating when ovulation occurs, rather than newer methods that track body temperature, cervical mucous or urinary hormones.
 Some of those methods may be more effective, she says.